ricardov03/es.javascript.info/1-js/02-first-steps/11-logical-operators/5-alert-and-or/task.md

 ---

-# El resultado de OR AND OR
+# The result of OR AND OR

-¿Cuál será el resultado?
+What will the result be?

 ```js
 alert( null || 2 && 3 || 4 );